Generic Name: emedastine ophthalmic (EM e DAS teen off THAL mik)

 What happens if I overdose?

-An overdose of emedastine ophthalmic is not expected to be dangerous.
+An overdose of Emadine is not expected to be dangerous.
 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.

-What should I avoid while using Emadine (emedastine ophthalmic)?
+What should I avoid while using emedastine ophthalmic?

-Do not wear contact lenses while using this medicine if your eyes are red.
+Do not wear contact lenses while using Emadine if your eyes are red.

 Do not use other eye medications unless your doctor tells you to.